-Many of these studies have found the main culprits as being a lack of support system in the online environment where students often feel not only abandoned, but alienated (Rovai & Whiting, 2005).
+Many of these studies have found the main issue that learners face is a lack of support system in the online environment where students often feel abandoned and alienated (Rovai & Whiting, 2005).
 Could this perception of a lack of support be reversed through integration of more modern tools that better mimicked an on ground classroom environment?
-In a 2012 study, Sharifrazi (2012) found the implementation of a synchronous engagement system in an online environment helped alleviate anxiety among students in a master’s level online only elearning program.
+Sharifrazi (2012) found the implementation of a synchronous engagement system in an online environment helped alleviate anxiety among students in a master’s level online only elearning program.
 Studies of the effects of synchronous learning systems are becoming a popular research topic as educators address the persistence problems in online education (Lonn, 2009).
-In an analysis of numerous synchronous tools, Tools that are freely available including web cameras, online file sharing and screencast capabilities may not only match the effectiveness of on-ground group study, but also even improve it (Martin, Parker and Ndoye, 2012).
+In an analysis of numerous synchronous tools, Tools that are freely available including web cameras, online file sharing and screen-cast capabilities may not only match the effectiveness of on-ground group study, but also even improve it (Martin, Parker and Ndoye, 2012).

 In an online group study environment, it is possibly more comfortable for a learner to sit at home away from any fears being publicly embarrassed in a classroom for not knowing an answer when called upon.
-Additionally, online group study could offer easier access to other study members’ work.
+Additionally, an online group study has the potential to offer easier access to other study members’ work.
 Instead of waiting until after class to share notes and ideas by walking across a room and leaning over a classmate’s shoulder to view a computer screen, online group study allows each user the immediate capability to share each other’s computer screen and files in one click.

-This study is based on a theoretical framework of social constructivism.
+To address these issues, this study will utilize the foundational theoretical framework of social constructivism.
 Group study in higher education has had an overall positive impact on learning.
 The orientation of this process is that students working in small groups tend to learn more efficiently and with longer retention rates compared with other learning formats (Slavin, 1980).
 Course satisfaction is intensified for students who participate in groups (Cooper and Associates, 1990).
 In addition, it has also been discovered that higher order thinking skills have been fostered through group study (Collier, 1980).

-Purpose
+Purpose of the Study

-The purpose of the study is to determine whether the group study sessions reduce or increase anxiety among the students with self-admitted anxiety toward programming..
+The purpose of this study is to determine whether the group study sessions reduce or increase anxiety among adult learners with self-admitted anxiety toward programming.
 Programming anxiety is similar to math anxiety in both its effects and symptoms (Connolly, Murphy and Moore, 2009).
 Ma and Kishor have shown anxiety toward programming has been shown to cause both avoidance and reduced confidence and self-efficacy (1997).

 Historical research of anxiety has shown the effectiveness of building support structures for anxious students.
-A secondary benefit of group study has been an increase in student ability to begin solving complicated problems.
+A secondary benefit of group study has been an increase in the learner’s ability to begin solving complicated problems.
 Chinn’s study replicated the Treisman model and focused on computer science, specifically data structures and algorithms.
 Chinn surmised that there is a need for an alternative way to utilize group support to solve difficult problems requiring a logical foundation.
 The online group model system provides an intimate and more anonymous setting for students with similar challenges to learn together.
 Peer pressure has been proven to be a big cause of math anxiety (Treisman) A synchronous learn system may removes that peer pressure, while fostering peer support and can even be used to boost retention rates in online courses where peer support is lacking.